HigherOrderCO/Bend/GUIDE.md

 If all goes well, you should see "Hello, world!".
 The `bend run` command uses the reference interpreter, which is slow.
 In a few moments, we'll teach you how to run your code in parallel, on both CPUs and GPUs.
-For now, let's focus in learning some fundamentals!
+For now, let's learn some fundamentals!

 Basic Functions and Datatypes
 -----------------------------